sf-wdi-26/modules/w04/d03/m1/readme.md

 In modern web development, there are different categories of databases – SQL, NoSQL, Key/Value.
 We're focusing on SQL because historically that's the father to the others, but we will talk about the others later in the course.

-SQL stands for Structured Query Language, and it's a language used to manage and get information from considered what are considered "relational" databases (we'll talk more about SQL next lesson).
+SQL stands for Structured Query Language, and it's a language used to manage and get information from what are considered "relational" databases (we'll talk more about SQL next lesson).

 We call these "relational" because different models - or pieces of data - can be linked to other models, aka "related".
 Relational DB's store data in a "table" so think of it like a spreadsheet.
 The table holds all the data for one model, while the columns define what attributes that model has; we often call columns "attributes" or "fields".
 A row is an instance (remember instantiation!) like a unique copy of the blueprint that is our model, often called a record.